jamespohalloran/beyondTheBridge/content/_index.md

 [[blocks]]
 heading = "Mission Statement"
 sectionid = "portfolio"
-subheading = "At Beyond the Bridge Therapy Centre, we want clients to know they are resilient in the face of darkness.
+subheading = "At Beyond the Bridge Therapy Centre, we want people to know they are resilient in the face of darkness.
 It is our aim to guide our clients on their therapeutic journey.
-We want to ensure our clients that this is a safe, inclusive, and confidential place to express themselves." template = "feature-description"
+We want to ensure that this is a safe, inclusive, and confidential place for people to express themselves." template = "feature-description"
 [[blocks]]
 sectionid = "skills"